-It might not always be the case as organizations may attain the same level of DevSecOps competency by internal employee training, process transparency by allowing clear communication between developers, security, non-developers, managers, and other stakeholders.
+It might not always be the case as organizations may attain the same level of DevSecOps competency through internal employee training, process transparency by allowing clear communication between developers, security, non-developers, managers, and other stakeholders.

 - Not suitable for Remote Teams:

-Security practices were, typically, taken care of by teams working in the office premises in co-located or in a distributed team setup.
+Security practices were, typically, taken care of by teams working on the office premises in co-located or in a distributed team setup.
 Maintaining product security by the remote teams was a less-taken road in the past and hence people might assume that implementing DevSecOps practices remotely might not work for their project.